 “Why is my renewal notice so high?”

 “I’ve been quoted a cheaper price, will you match or better this offer?”

 Bundle Your Policies To Save Money On Insurance

 If you have more than one car or if you have several other ‘toys’ that need to be insured, such as boats and caravans, then ask about bundling these insurance options together.
 Some insurance companies will also allow you to bundle your car insurance with your house and contents coverage for more savings.
-Sometimes this saving is up to 15% off all of your policies with the single insurer!
+Sometimes this saving is up to 15% off all of your policies with a single insurer!

 Check the Excess Payments

 The excess will only need to be paid if you need to make a claim.
 Typically you are looking at around $100 to $300 for the excess.
 You can choose to opt for a higher excess as a way to lower your premium.
 For example, you may save $100 per year if you go for a $500 excess instead of a $200 one.

 However, you will need to pay this amount if you ever need to make a claim and thus for some people, it may not be worth the risk, especially if you are prone to accidents or spend a lot of time driving.

 If you take the time to do your research online, check the terms and conditions and check Canstar for updated information – you will get the best deal on any of your insurances.